Holography for stress-energy tensor flows

 arising from a classical dynamical equivalence between the deformed theory and the undeformed theory with a modified background metric.
 Consequently, the deformed action for a stationary homogeneous deformation can be obtained as

-where $g_{\mu\nu,0}$ is the initial value of $g_{\mu\nu}$ at $\tau=0$.
-A derivation of \eqref{defaction}, along with its generalization to broader classes of deformations, is given in \cite{Morone:2024sdg}.
+where $g_{\mu\nu,0}$ and $T^\mu_{~\nu,0}$ are, respectively, the initial values of $g_{\mu\nu}$ and $T^\mu_{~\nu}$ at $\tau=0$.
+A derivation of \eqref{defaction}, along with its generalization to broader classes of deformations, is given in Ref. \cite{Morone:2024sdg}.
 Alternatively, the flow equations \eqref{flow-g-1} and \eqref{flow-T-1} can be understood as the flows along the characteristic curves in the procedure of solving the classical deformed Lagrangian with the method of characteristics \cite{Hou:2022csf}.

-In the context of the AdS/CFT correspondence, multitrace deformations of the boundary theory correspond to modified boundary conditions for the dual bulk fields in AdS \cite{Klebanov:1999tb,Witten:2001ua,Berkooz:2002ug,Mueck:2002gm,Gubser:2002zh,Hartman:2006dy,Diaz:2007an,Papadimitriou:2007sj}.
-The boundary conditions associated with the $J\bar{T}$ and $T\bar{T}$ deformations were studied using the variational principle in \cite{Bzowski:2018pcy} and \cite{Guica:2019nzm}, respectively.
-This approach was further applied to more general stress tensor deformations in AdS$_3$/CFT$_2$ in \cite{Ebert:2023tih}.
-We now relate it to the flow equations \eqref{flow-g-1} and \eqref{flow-T-1}.
-We consider a field theory with a large $N$ limit deformed by a multitrace operator $f(\mathcal{O})$ where $\mathcal{O}$ is a single-trace operator dual to a fundamental bulk field.
-In the large $N$ limit, the deformed generating functional $W_\tau[J]$ is related to the undeformed one as
+Within the AdS/CFT correspondence, multitrace deformations of the boundary theory correspond to modified boundary conditions for the dual bulk fields in AdS \cite{Klebanov:1999tb,Witten:2001ua,Berkooz:2002ug,Mueck:2002gm,Gubser:2002zh,Hartman:2006dy,Diaz:2007an,Papadimitriou:2007sj}.
+Boundary conditions for the $J\bar{T}$ and $T\bar{T}$ deformations were analyzed via the variational principle in Refs. \cite{Bzowski:2018pcy} and \cite{Guica:2019nzm}, respectively.
+This approach was later applied to more general stress tensor deformations in AdS$_3$/CFT$_2$ in Ref. \cite{Ebert:2023tih}.
+Here, we relate it to the flow equations \eqref{flow-g-1} and \eqref{flow-T-1}.
+We consider a large-$N$ field theory deformed by a multitrace operator $f(\mathcal{O})$ where $\mathcal{O}$ is a single-trace operator dual to a fundamental bulk field.
+In the large-$N$ limit, the deformed generating functional $W_\tau[J]$ is related to the undeformed one as